-Join me and learn more about tropical atmospheric Easterly Waves (EWs) and their representation in global climate models.
+Join me and learn more about tropical convection, as well as atmospheric Easterly Waves (EWs) and their representation in global climate models.

 ¡Hablemos de Ciencia!